-Software takes part in almost everything we do, and yes, we do trust that it works!
-OK, sometimes it fails and it drives us nuts, but in most cases, it does what we expect it to do.
+Software takes part in almost everything we do, and yes, we do trust that it works.
+Yes, sometimes it fails and it drives us nuts, but in most cases, it does what we expect it to do.
 How have we learned to trust that software works?
 Through positive experiences with software that meets our expectations.
 And well-tested software avoids destroying customer experience, since customers never see the bugs — they get identified and fixed earlier in the development process.
-Thanks to test automation in its continuous delivery process, Intesa Sanpaolo captured 700 bugs as it released new features of its flagship mobile application into production throughout the last 12 months.
-Thus, test automation is essential to any modern application delivery process.

 Losing trust in AIIAs is a high risk for AI-based innovation.
 The additional expectation we humans have of AI-infused applications is that, besides just working, we expect intelligent behavior: AIIAs must speak, listen, see, and understand.
-Forrester Analytics data shows that 73% of enterprises claim to be adopting AI for building new solutions in 2021, up from 68% in 2020, and testing those AI-infused applications becomes even more critical.
+Forrester’s Data And Analytics Survey, 2022, shows that 73% of enterprises are implementing or have implemented AI/ML/deep learning in 2022, up from 67% in 2021, and testing those AI-infused applications thus becomes even more critical.

 The consequences of not testing AIIAs enough loom even larger for applications in areas that impact life and safety (think self-driving cars and automated factories), cybersecurity, or strategic decision support.
 And as AI improves and we gradually reduce human intervention, testing AIIAs becomes even more critical.

-From another angle, the World Quality Report (WQR) from Capgemini shows that 88% of IT leaders are either thinking of using AI in testing or of testing their AI.
-And I expect explosive growth in AIIA testing.
-Here are some of the most common questions I answer for Forrester’s clients:
+Most indications from our own research and other sources show that more and more IT leaders are either thinking of using AI in testing or of testing their AI.
+So we expect explosive growth in AIIA testing.
+Here are some of the most common questions we get from clients around the topic of AI testing:

 1) How do I balance the risk of not testing enough or testing too much for AIIAs?